rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

     int dots = message.Split('.').Length - 1;
     Thread.Sleep(dots * 1000);

-Compile them as in tutorial one (with the client DDL file in the working directory):
+Compile them as in tutorial one (with the client assembly in the working directory):

     :::bash
     $ csc /r:"RabbitMQ.Client.dll" NewTask.cs